-Dr. Chiang received a B.S. in Electrical Engineering and Biology from Stanford University in 1991, and an M.D. from Harvard Medical School and the Harvard-MIT Division of Health Sciences and Technology in 1996.
-He received an M.A. in Biomedical Informatics from Columbia University, where he was a National Library of Medicine Fellow.
+Dr. Chiang received a B.S. in Electrical Engineering & Biology from Stanford University, and an M.D. from Harvard Medical School & the Harvard-MIT Division of Health Sciences and Technology.
+He received an M.A. in Biomedical Informatics from Columbia University, where he was an NLM fellow in biomedical informatics.
 He completed residency and pediatric ophthalmology fellowship training at the Johns Hopkins Wilmer Eye Institute.
-Before coming to OHSU in 2010, he spent over 9 years at Columbia University, where he was Anne S. Cohen Associate Professor of Ophthalmology & Biomedical Informatics, director of medical student education in ophthalmology, and director of the introductory graduate student course in biomedical informatics.
+Before coming to OHSU in 2010, he spent 9 years at Columbia University, where he was Anne S. Cohen Associate Professor of Ophthalmology & Biomedical Informatics, director of medical student education in ophthalmology, and director of the introductory graduate student course in biomedical informatics.

-He is past chair of the American Academy of Ophthalmology (AAO) Medical Information Technology Committee, a member of the AAO Intelligent Research in Sight (IRIS) executive committee, and chair of the AAO IRIS Registry research and data analytics task force.
-He is Associate Editor for the Journal of the American Medical Informatics Association (JAMIA), Associate Editor for the Journal of the American Association for Pediatric Ophthalmology and Strabismus, and an Editorial Board member for Ophthalmology and EyeNet.
-He has received "Top Doctor" awards from Castle Connolly, Best Doctors in America, and Portland Monthly magazine, and has received numerous research and teaching awards.
+He is Chair of the AAO IRIS Registry Data Analytics Committee, Chair of the AAO Task Force on Artificial Intelligence, member of the AAO IRIS Registry Executive Committee, and an examiner for the American Board of Ophthalmology.
+He has served as an elected at-large member of the AAO Board of Trustees, and is Chair of the International Classification of Retinopathy of Prematurity (3rd revision) group..
+He is Associate Editor for the Journal of the American Medical Informatics Association (JAMIA), Associate Editor for the Journal of the American Association for Pediatric Ophthalmology & Strabismus, and serves on the Editorial Boards for Ophthalmology, Asia-Pacific Journal of Ophthalmology, and EyeNet.
+He has received “Top Doctor” awards from Castle Connolly, Best Doctors in America, and Portland Monthly magazine, and has received numerous research and teaching awards.